Fighting to expand access to high-quality obesity care

 About Ro’s offering

-Why is Ro offering a compounded semaglutide option?
+Why is Ro offering compounded GLP-1 options?

 Ro believes that everyone, for whom GLP-1s are clinically appropriate, deserves access to the medications paired with high-quality, provider-led care that together can help them reach their health goals and live healthier, longer lives.

 Compounded drugs are permitted to be prescribed under federal law, but they are not FDA-approved nor do they require safety, effectiveness, or manufacturing review.
-Ro is committed to the measures outlined below to independently monitor the quality of the compounded formulation.
+Ro is committed to the measures outlined below to independently monitor the quality of the compounded formulations.

-Who is eligible for compounded semaglutide treatment?
+Who is eligible for compounded GLP-1 treatment?

 How we’re approaching quality of compounding